Hsekharsahoo/Sorting-Visualizer/README.md

 - Quick Sort
 - Merge Sort

-The website's User Interface was created using HTML and CSS Various animations , effects and core functionalities which include how the sorting algorithms work was implemented using JavaScript
+The website's User Interface was created using HTML and CSS </br>
+Various animations , effects and core functionalities which include how the sorting algorithms work was implemented using JavaScript. </br>
 [Link to Website](https://himanshusortingvisualizer.netlify.app/)